Zoomed Image

 Name The display name shown when assigning to categories or assets

-Formula The mathematical expression used to calculate the monthly charge
+Depreciation Formula The expression used to calculate the depreciation charge each period

 How Depreciation Types Are Used